inex/ixp-manager-docs-md/docs/dev/frontend-crud.md

 1. an optional JavaScript template `resources/views/frontend/js/view`.
 2. if the `resources/views/xxx/view-preamble` template exists, it is included just before the view panel.
 3. if the `resources/views/xxx/view-postamble` template exists, it is included just after the view panel.
+4. if the `resources/views/xxx/view-row-override` template exists, it will replace the `<tr>` element of the view ([example](https://github.com/inex/IXP-Manager/blob/master/resources/views/mac-address/view-row-override.foil.php)).

 ### Create / Update Form